alexyorke/Spider/README.md

 # Spider
-An EE bot that records information about players and rooms.
+An Everybody Edits bot that records information about players and rooms.

+Through the data collected, it is possible to find issues and make important insights, allowing your level to be more popular.